orrpan/home-assistant-config-sleepcycle-test/README.md

 # home-assistant-config-sleepcycle-test

-Sleep Cycle custom component test
+homeassitant emulated_hue custom component for Sleep Cycle, tested with 0.83.3

 in configuration.yaml: